HanWenfang/syncless/trunk/README.txt

    * COIO_USE_CO_GREENLET: greenlet is used for coroutines.
    * COIO_USE_LIBEVHDNS: libevhdns is used for DNS resolution.
    * COIO_USE_MINIHDNS: minihdns is used for DNS resolution.
-   * COIO_USE_MINIEVENT: libev is used for notification.
+   * COIO_USE_MINIEVENT: minievent is used for notification.
    * COIO_USE_LIBEV: libev is used for notification.
    * COIO_USE_LIBEVENT1: libevent1 is used for DNS resolution and notification.
    * COIO_USE_LIBEVENT2: libevent2 is used for DNS resolution and notification.

+   Don't get confused by None, only the presence of a constant matters, e.g. if (COIO_USE_CO_STACKLESS, None) is present, than Stackless _will_ be used.

    Before running `setup.py build', you can set one or more of the following environment variables to force Syncless use a specific dependency instead